 From the leaf axils of the thin branching stems spring countless blood red-veined yellow flowers amidst attractively lobed delicate leaves.
-This rare hardy perennial climber is perfect climbing through a dwarf conifer or on a climbing frame and is much easier to please than the similar but red Tropaeolum speciosum.
+This rare hardy perennial climber from the high Andean mountains is perfect climbing through a dwarf conifer or on a climbing frame.
+It makes a perennnial tuber, and is much easier to please than the similar but red Tropaeolum speciosum.

 Sow seeds at any time onto a good soil-based compost covering seeds with fine grit or compost to approximately their own depth.
 We recommend germinating at 15 to 20 degrees C. Germination may be very slow, perhaps 2-3 months, or sometimes much longer, and these seeds may sometimes wait for spring before emerging.
 Grow on individual seedlings in 3 inch pots before finally planting with climbing support in a well-drained spot or very large pot.

 Packet Content:6 (Approx)